 US public-health agencies have been fighting on the front line to protect Americans against COVID-19 for almost two years.
 To respond to the pandemic, public-health departments across the country have had to assume new and expanded responsibilities while continuing to deliver their core responsibilities and services as part of the public-health system.

 As new COVID-19 variants hit the country and case rates surge, the rapid scale-up and shift in responsibilities continue to cause serious strain on the public-health system, which was already grappling with workers approaching retirement and staffing shortages before the pandemic (Exhibit 1).
-Over the past decade alone, the public-health workforce has shrunk by more than 15 percent.
+Over the past decade alone, the public-health workforce has shrunk by more than 15 percent.1 Stagnant funding and cumbersome hiring processes have left departments struggling to attract the specialized and diverse talent they need to better reach, serve, and reflect their communities.2

 With that funding, state and local public-health departments have a unique opportunity to invest in the public-health workforce and build for the future.
 It is difficult in the throes of a COVID-19 surge to think about anything other than the acute pandemic response, but rebuilding the public-health workforce in parallel is critical to ensuring that health outcomes are on the path to improvement over the longer term.
 In this article, we outline six strategies that state and local public-health departments could consider to build the public-health workforce of the future (Exhibit 2).